Xilinx/vck190-base-trd/docs/source/hwarch.rst

   :alt: Single Sensor MIPI capture

-This pipeline consists of six components, of which four are controlled by the APU via an AXI-Lite based register interface; one is controlled by the APU via an I2C register interface, and one is configured statically.
+This pipeline consists of five components, of which four are controlled by the APU via an AXI-Lite based register interface; one is controlled by the APU via an I2C register interface.

 * The `Sony IMX274 <https://leopardimaging.com/product/li-imx274-mipi-cs/>`_ is a 1/2.5 inch CMOS digital image sensor with an active imaging pixel array of 3864H x2196V.
 The image sensor is controlled via an I2C interface